|Alma Mater:||Iowa State|

 Email Coach Ball

-Assistant coach Lou Ball enters his 10th season with Oklahoma women's gymnastics as the primary coach on vault and co-coach on uneven bars.
+Assistant coach Lou Ball enters his 11th season with Oklahoma women's gymnastics in 2017 as the primary coach on vault and co-coach on uneven bars.

-The 2010 National Assistant Coach of the Year along with fellow OU assistant coach Tom Haley, Ball has aided OU to five top-three finishes at the NCAA Championships in 2010, 2011, 2013, 2014 and 2015, including Oklahoma's first-ever NCAA championship effort in 2014.
+The 2010 National Assistant Coach of the Year along with fellow OU assistant coach Tom Haley, Ball has aided OU to six top-three finishes at the NCAA Championships in 2010, 2011, 2013, 2014, 2015 and 2016, including Oklahoma's first-ever NCAA championship effort in 2014 and second title in 2016.
 The Sooners also notched NCAA runner-up finishes in 2010 and 2013 and have finished no lower than third in the Super Six since their first appearance in 2010.

 Ball has been named Region Assistant Coach of the Year six times on his way to helping OU to six Big 12 Championships in the past eight years and five straight NCAA Regional titles.